-KIKAUA POINT BEACH, near Kailua-Kona, is a kid-friendly option with a sand-bottom pool only around 3 feet deep.
-Arrive early, since there is limited parking, and check in with the golf resort’s security so that they can give you a hangtag and directions.
-Located on Kuki‘o Nui Road, near the 87-mile marker.
+KIKAUA POINT BEACH, near Kailua- Kona, is a kid-friendly option with a sand-bottom pool only around 3 feet deep.
+Arrive early, since there is limited parking, and check in with the golf resort’s security, so that they can give you a hangtag and directions.
+The beach is located on Kūki‘o Nui Road, near the 87-mile marker.

-WARNING: Tide pools near the open ocean are fronted by powerful waves.
+Warning: Tide pools near the open ocean are fronted by powerful waves.
 Never turn your back on the ocean.
 Don’t walk on rocks that look wet near breaking surf.
-Bring shoes or sandals to wade, since lava rock can be sharp.